Ford Taurus: Second generation (1992)

-The second generation sold just as well as the first, becoming the best-selling car in the United States, a title it would retain for as long as this generation was sold.
-When production ended in 1995, more than 1,400,000 second-generation cars had been sold.
+The second generation become the best-selling car in the United States, maintained the title throughout its duration, and reached a production of 1.4 million before ending in 1995.

 Third generation (1996)

-For the 1996 model year, Ford debuted the third generation of the Ford Taurus.
+For the 1996 model year, Ford presented the third generation of the Ford Taurus.
 Although not completely new, the chassis was heavily upgraded, becoming the DN101 generation.
 Alongside the Mercury Sable, the Ford Taurus shared its underpinnings with the redesigned Lincoln Continental and all-new Ford Windstar.